lluevano/custom_facexzoo/training_mode/conventional_training/README.md

 The convention is: `"{loss_function}_nf{n_unfrozen_layers}_lr_{lr}"`

 ### Fine tuning
-To fine-tune to a different dataset, set the "--fine_tune" or "-ft" parameter to True.
+To fine-tune to a different dataset, set the "--fine_tune" or "-ft" flag.
 This allows to discard the head weight (used in the loss function) to successfully load a previous checkpoint.

 ### Previous modules
 The "train.py" file is able to load pytorch module structures that can be trained and used for evaluations.
 This is controlled by the "--module_type" parameter.
 See "../../modules" for module options.

 ### Freezing and unfreezing layers
 This function is controlled by the "--n_unfrozen_layers" parameter and only available with the "fine tuning" option.
 If set to 0, all the layers in the network will be trained.
 If set to a different number, it will freeze the first N layers of the network.
-If a previous module is defined, this will also freeze the first layers counting the ones from the previous module to the backbone and the head weight, and then unfreeze all the previous module layers.
+If a previous module is defined, this will freeze all the layers (previous modules, backbone, and head), then unfreeze the determined number of backbone layers, and finally unfreeze all previous module layers.

+### Heterogeneous FR training (siamese)
+Only available for ContrastiveLoss.
+This function is activated with the "--ref_file" parameter.
+If supplied, it will read a path-id file for the reference images, which will only pass through the backbone and head layers.
+The images from the list supplied in the "--train_file" parameter will pass through the previous module (if supplied), the rest of the backbone and head, and will be compared against the references.
+Both image types must be in the same root folder supplied in the "--data_root" parameter.

 ### Bob evaluations at training time
 Bob evaluations can be performed by specifying a Bob dataset as defined in the "../../test_protocol/bob_test_protocol.py" for dev and eval sets.
 Currently only the options "survface" and "tinyface" are available.